-🇨🇷 Costa Rica visa for Australia citizens
+🇨🇷 Costa Rica visa for Australians

 Australia passport holders can enter Costa Rica visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.